 - Water bottle, with the name of the participant on it.

-- Equipment such as a baseball glove or soccer ball, with the name of the participant on it – see below for more details:
+- A baseball glove with the name of the participant on it – see below for more details:

 Each Major and Minor League Baseball camp is different.
 Some teams ask participants to bring bats in addition to gloves, while others require only gloves.
 Clinic-specific information will be emailed to you two days prior to your clinic.